Difference Between Rugby and Soccer

 What is Soccer?

-Soccer, or Football is played between two teams of 11 players, during the match there are 22 players on the field.
-The field of rugby is 100 to 110 meters in length and 64 to 75 meters in breadth.
+Soccer or Football is played between two teams of 11 players; during the match, there are 22 players on the field.
+The rugby field is 100 to 110 meters long and 64 to 75 meters wide.

-The soccer ball is spherical in shape with a circumference of 71 cm.
+The soccer ball is spherical, with a circumference of 71 cm.
 A soccer game has two halves of 45 minutes each without any timeouts in between.

-The game is played with feet, legs, head and torso without touching the ball with hands.
-The soccer game is governed by the 17 laws and the referee has to look that the game is being played fair.
+The game is played with feet, legs, head, and torso without touching the ball with hands.
+The 17 laws govern the soccer game, and the referee has to look that the game is being played fair.

 It is more popular than Rugby.